loriemoffitt/homepage/docs/_posts/2026-05-18-angular-setup.markdown

 ### Node.js

 Ensure [Node.js](https://nodejs.org/en/download) is installed on your system and current version is v18.13 or higher.
-You can use NVM to check if you have node installed by using running the following command in the terminal
+You can install/update it using NVM.
+Install NVM and verify with

-    node -v
+    nvm -v

 Install the latest Node.js version using